According to new research from Harvard University, an independent Wales would be a richer Wales

 “People in Wales could be around 39% richer, and the Welsh economy could have grown by 2.5% a year had Wales achieved independence around the time of the fall of the Berlin Wall and followed a similar pattern to other similar small nations.
 In contrast, regions or countries which have rejected independence have performed poorly.

 “Opponents of independence and further devolution have often misused the current economic problems to suggest that small countries would struggle for survival in tough economic times.
 Many conclusions of this report blow these assumptions out of the water.

 “Far from hampering a country’s prosperity, being small can actually lead to greater economic success and greater prosperity.
 When it comes to charting the best economic course, small countries are the most adept and that is reflected in their wealth and well-being.”

 With outgoing Plaid Cymru leader, Ieuan Wyn Jones calling for a proper contest to find his replacement, the report published today is likely to fuel the debate within the party over to what extent it pushes its independence agenda.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.